-This course provides students with a comprehensive study of business mathematics and reviews basic mathematics such as decimals, fractions, and percentages.
-It also covers the topics of bank services, payroll, mathematics of buying and selling, interest and loans, taxes, insurance, depreciation, and other business computations.
-This course is intended for students interested in pursuing careers in business.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+This course provides a comprehensive study of business mathematics and reviews basic mathematics, such as decimals, fractions, and percentages.
+Topics include bank services, payroll, the mathematics of buying and selling, interest and loans, taxes, insurance, depreciation, and other business computations.
+This course is intended for students majoring in business or others interested in a business setting such as managers, supervisors, and work team members.
+(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.